ztellman/proteus/README.md

     x))
 ```

 Here we've hinted the closure as `:local`, meaning that it's only called within the local scope.
 Since this is true for `swap!`, we can safely use the mutable variable as a side-channel for communication.
 However, using `:local` on a non-local closure may have strange, reality-defying effects.
-Use as your own risk.
+Use at your own risk.

 That's it.
 That's the end of the library.